 I’m very enterprising, and always have tons of business ideas brewing.
 In Massachusetts, I started and owned a sign business, and later I co-founded a display & merchandising company.
 Those years flew by with raising my family, working my businesses, and traveling as often as I could.

-Later, When I moved with Rich to California, I went into the staffing & talent field.
+Later when Rich and I moved to California, I went into the staffing & talent field.
 There I worked myself into leadership roles – complete with great pay and 60+ hour work weeks.
 We bought a model home, nice cars, and all the trappings that came with the life I thought I wanted.
+Yet a nagging feeling grew in me, as our annual two week vacations began feeling shorter each year.

-During those years we squeezed in many road-trips to Joshua Tree, Death Valley, Yosemite, and anywhere we could.
+Despite the limited vacation time, we were fortunate to take many road-trips over those years.
+Our vacations included tenting trips to Joshua Tree, Death Valley, Yosemite, and tons of other beautiful parks.
 We hiked the sage-filled deserts of the West and even learned to snorkel off Catalina Island.
 These adventures inspired me to start painting my fine art collection, Western Trails.

 In 2008 my life took a new turn when I had major surgery.
 During my recovery I knew I was suffering from chronic fatigue.
 I took stock of my life and quickly realized I was craving a different life – one with less work and more flexibility and freedom.